wp-plugins/social-fabric-analytics-by-collective-bias/readme.txt

 == Changelog ==

+= 1.7 =
+* Added formatting for the code to fix issues with some caches

 = 1.6 =
 * Change some indention
 * Moved inline comment to different area to fix certain themes